ashlyn-hobbs/ashlynhobbs/README.md

 I am a CS and Chemistry student at Drake University from Texas.
 - :telescope: I’ve worked in IT and am familiar with frontend and backend development.

-- :seedling: Aspiring Chemical Engineer.
+- :seedling: Aspiring Mechanical Engineer.

 - :zap: In my free time, I work on personal app projects and edit videos.